rwndy/course-web-fullstack/modules/javascript-7/README.md

 ### **let**

-Can be updated but not redeclared.
+Can be updated but not redeclare.

 ```js
 let greeting = "say Hi";